 Once I completed the candida diet and my symptoms resolved, I began to eat and cook according to the principles of holistic nutrition I learned in school.
 This included good quality, natural sweeteners in moderation.
 I never really worried about the sugar levels of these sweeteners, since I saw them as “healthy.”
 And it’s true: maple syrup is a beautiful sweetener, one that actually contains nutritional value (by volume, maple syrup has more calcium than dairy milk!).
 But maple syrup, sucanat, or dates, for instance, are all pretty high on the glycemic index, meaning that they affect your blood sugar levels pretty much the same way white sugar does.

 I felt fine and stuck to “moderation” for quite some time, but after about 10 years of eating that way, I eventually slipped back into old habits, and before I knew it, I was consuming cakes, cookies, and other treats that had white sugar.
 Shortly thereafter, candida symptoms came back with a vengeance.
-It took a lot longer to get them under control the second time round, so I knew I had to make some serious—and permanent—changes to my diet if I wanted to live a healthy, happy life again.
+It took a lot longer to get them under control the second time around, so I knew I had to make some serious—and permanent—changes to my diet if I wanted to live a healthy, happy life again.

 I’ve come to love the treats I make with my low glycemic sweeteners, and as you can see from Naturally Sweet and Gluten-Free, there’s no deprivation in my dessert repertoire!
 Pretty much anything you can make with conventional sugar, I can make with lower glycemic, natural sweeteners.